No. 5 Texas gets Beard first win, 92-48 over Houston Baptist

 - Oops!Something went wrong.Please try again later.

-But Texas' returning players aren't forgotten.
-Far from it.
-They're still a big part of Beard's roster rebuild.
-Senior guards Courtney Ramey and Andrew Jones each scored 11 points and combined for six of Texas' 3 pointers.
+Texas’ returning players from Smart’s last team aren’t forgotten, far from it.
+Senior guards Courtney Ramey and Andrew Jones each scored 11 points and combined for six of Texas’ 3-pointers.

+“It was fun to play again … Over time, I think we could grow into something special,” Ramey said.
+“We have a lot of leaders on this team.”

 Za-Ontay Boothman scored 12 points for Houston Baptist.